Class Star (Years R & 1)

 English |

-Our English this term is closely linked to our overall topic ‘space’.
+Our English this term is closely linked to our overall topic ‘dinosaurs’.
 We will use different texts to support the key learning.
 English lessons will focus on key writing skills and vocabulary development.
-Our key texts: Whatever Next, Man on the Moon, Aliens Love Underpants and Aliens in Underpants Save the World. |
+Our key texts: Dinosaur that pooped a planet, Crunch munch dinosaur lunch, There’s a triceratops in the tree house, Dinosaurs don't draw, How to find gold and There’s a dinosaur in my bathtub. |

 |